 A pandemic of flu (influenza) is when there is a fast spreading, worldwide epidemic.
 This happens when a completely new strain of influenza develops.
 It spreads very quickly and affects people badly because it is new.
 This means that nobody has been exposed to the virus before and as a result nobody has developed natural immunity.
 It is possible to make a vaccine against the new strain, but this will take a few months from it being identified.
 In the mean time, the virus spreads like wildfire.

-Pandemic flu arises when a strain of bird flu becomes capable of passing from human to human.
-This is most likely to happen when a person catches avian flu at the same time as human flu.
-In such circumstances the avian flu might alter its nature (mutate), developing the ability to spread between people.
-If this happens it is no longer avian or bird flu, but a brand new strain of human influenza, likely to cause a pandemic.
+Pandemic flu usually arises when a strain of bird flu (eg H5N1) or flu from another species (eg pigs, H1N1) becomes capable of passing from human to human.
+This is most likely to happen when a person catches the animal flu at the same time as human flu.
+In such circumstances the flu might alter its nature (mutate), developing the ability to spread between people.
+If this happens it is no longer an animal flu, but a brand new strain of human influenza, likely to cause a pandemic.

 The most famous or notorious pandemic came after the First World War, in 1918-19.
 This was otherwise known as Spanish Flu and killed up to 50 million people worldwide, more than had been killed, on both sides, in the war.